-CHAPTER 3: Reducing the Harm of Injection Drug Use
+Chapter 2: Reducing the Harm of Injection Drug Use

 - 1. What is the best way to protect yourself from the harm of injection drug use?
 The answer is (a) abstinence. - 2.
 How can you reduce the harm of injection drug use?
 The answer is (d) all of the above-always use new needles, if no new needle, clean the needle with bleach, and never share needles or works. - 3.
 Can someone who is already HIV-positive be re-infected with a type of HIV that does not respond well to the newer medical treatments?
 The answer is (a) true.
-If you are HIV-negative, don't assume you are safe if you only share needles or works with someone else who is HIV-positive.
+Don't assume you are safe if you only share needles or works with someone else who is HIV-positive.
 You could be sharing with someone who has developed a mutation of the virus that is resistant to a certain medication, and you can also then become infected with this mutation and show the same drug resistance.
-If you are HIV-negative, you could be infected with a strain that does not respond to medication.
 So sharing works can place your own life at risk, as well as the lives of others, and can greatly reduce your treatment options. - 4.
 How long should you leave the bleach in the syringe?
 The answer is (c) 30 seconds.
 Remember-less than 30, it's still dirty. - 5.
 This question asks about craving.
 The answer is (d) all of the above.
-Craving in response to seeing a needle, syringe, or other "works" is an automatic conditioned response; it is also a signal to engage in a non-drug-using activity, and it will decrease over time as long as you stop injecting drugs.
+Craving in response to seeing a needle, syringe, or other "works" is an automatic conditioned response; it is also a signal to engage in a nondrug-using activity, and it will decrease over time as long as you stop injecting drugs.

-CHAPTER 4: Harm Reduction with Latex
+Chapter 3: Harm Reduction with Latex

 - 1. What body fluids should you avoid sharing during sexual activity?
 The answer is (d) all of the above-semen, vaginal secretions, and blood. - 2.
-Injection drug users should use condoms even if they are monogamous (have sex with only one partner).
-The answer is (a) true-even if both you and your partner are HIV-positive you should use condoms to protect both of you against additional infections or drug-resistant virus. - 3.
-Which of the following is a reason why a you should care about practicing safer sex?
-The answer is (d) all of the above.
-Remember your reasons to C.A.R.E.
-C= Compromised immune system, A=altruism, R= resistance (you could be infected with a strain of HIV that is resistant to medication), E=Evidence that safer sex reduces risk. - 4.
+Is this statement true or false-"An HIV-positive drug user should use a condom even if his or her partner is also HIV-positive"?
+The answer is (a) true. even if your partner is also HIV-positive you should use condoms to protect both of you against additional infections. - 3.
+What are some of the reasons why a person who is HIV-positive should care about practicing safer sex?
+The answer is (d) all of the above-a compromised immune system makes you vulnerable to infections, you should be altruistic-care about the welfare of others, and you'll want to avoid risk of re-infection with a strain of HIV that is resistant to treatment. - 4.
 What are the three little words to remember before having sex?
-The answer is (c) latex, latex, latex.

-5. Which of those listed was an unsafe sexual practice?
+The answer is (c) latex, latex, latex. - 5.
+Which of those listed was an unsafe sexual practice?
 The answer is (d) all of the above-oil-based lubricants damage latex condoms, lambskin condoms don't protect against HIV, and opening a condom package with your teeth can tear a latex condom.

-Chapter 5: Negotiating Harm Reduction with Partners
+Chapter 4: Negotiating Harm Reduction with Partners